MalteJ/docker/docs/sources/articles/networking.md

     ff00::/8                       ::                         U    256 1     0 eth0
     ::/0                           ::                         !n   -1  1     1 lo

-As you can see the Docker container will get a link-local address with the network prefix `/64` (here: `fe80::42:acff:fe11:2/64`) and a global IPv6 (here:
- `2a00:1450::1/64`).
-The container will create connections to addresses outside of the `2a00:1450::/64` network via the link-local gateway `fe80::1`.
-The bridge was created by setting the `--ipv6` flag when executing the Docker daemon.
+As you can see the Docker container is assigned a link-local address with the network prefix `/64` (here: `fe80::42:acff:fe11:2/64`) and a globally routable IPv6 address (here: `2a00:1450::1/64`).
+The container will create connections to addresses outside of the `2a00:1450::/64` network via the link-local gateway at `fe80::1`.

 ## Customizing docker0